VirtualBrightPlayz/cbre/README.md

 Copy the files from `BlenderBaking` into your install of `CBRE.Editor` and change the `raytrace-lm.bat`'s contents to point to a valid install of Blender.

+Create an empty blender file setup for baking with The Lightmapper named `bake.blend` in the same place as `CBRE.Editor`

 # Building

 ## Required SDKs